NEW AINA BYLAWS (REVISED JANUARY 1, 2018)

 Section 3.2 - Qualifications, Number, Classification, Election & Tenure

-(iii) Nominations may be made by any individuals, nominating themselves or other members of the Association for the position of Director.
-A nominee must obtain nominations from at least three (3) other current members of the Association.
+- Nominations may be made by any individuals, nominating themselves or other members of the Association for the position of Director.
 The Election Committee shall review the nominations submitted and determine whether the potential candidate is qualified to serve as a Director of the Association.
 After determining that the candidates are qualified for the position of Director and after receiving written confirmation that the candidates are willing to serve as Director of the Association if elected by the membership, the Election Committee shall establish a list of candidates for the open positions of Director.

-(iv) Once a final list of candidates is established, the President or designee shall cause a ballot to be sent to all current, paid members of the Association as of May 1 of the election year.
+- Once a final list of candidates is established, the President or designee shall cause a ballot to be sent to all current, paid members of the Association as of May 1, or as soon as possible thereafter, of the election year.
 The ballot shall include the names of those on the final list of candidates as submitted by the Election Committee to the Board of Directors.
+If there are no new nominations, no election will be held, and those on the final list of candidates shall be deemed to be re-elected.
 The President or designee shall assure that the process used for the election shall have appropriate safeguards to assure a correct count and to avoid any election tampering.

 Section 3.3 - Resignation, Removal, Vacancies, and Additional Directors